opil/documentation/docs/develop/TP/opil_tp_api.md

 # Introduction

 Welcome to Module's User & Programmers Manual Guide!

-Any feedback on this document is highly welcome, including bug reports, typos or stuff you think should be included but is not.
+Any feedback on this document is highly welcome, including bug reports, typos or information you think should be included but is not.
 Please send the feedback through email to: module@l4ms.eu.
-Thanks in advance!
+Thank you in advance.

 # Interfaces Produced
-We recommend to read the TaskPlanner/Tasksupervisor introduction to understand our concept of the TaskSupervisor (including the TaskScheduling, TaskManagers and Tasks).
+ We recommend to read the TaskPlanner/TaskSupervisor introduction to understand our concept of the TaskSupervisor (including the TaskScheduling, TaskManagers and Tasks).

 ## TaskManager
 The TaskManager is using the parsed output of the specified Task Specification (via TaskLanguage).
-Once the task specification is valid, the set of task are the input for the TaskManager.
+Once the Task Specification is valid, the set of task are the input for the TaskManager.
 For example a set of three task has been described:

 ```
 Transport_moldingPallet -> Charge -> Refill
 ```

 The first task which will be executed is the `Transport_moldingPallet`.
 Once this task is finished, `Charge` is the follow up task.
 Once `Charge` is finished, the follow up task `Refill` will be executed.
-As soon the end of the last task of this task set has been reached, in our case `Refill`, the lifecycle of this TaskManager ends.
+As soon the end of the last task of this task-set has been reached, in our case `Refill`, the lifecycle of this TaskManager ends.
 The TaskSupervisor is responsible to respawn the TaskManager.

  As already mentioned, a TaskManager can have multiple tasks in the queue (taskList) while only one single task is running at the same time.
-Multiple instances of the taskManager are able to run, identified by their unique id (UUID).
+Multiple instances of the taskManager are able to run, identified by their unique ID (UUID).

 ```json
 {